Frequently Asked Questions

 Q. Will the Church building be renovated or remodeled as part of the campaign?

 A. Yes!
-The Gathering Space will include direct access from the Church, the hallway between the Church and Rectory, and a ramp from the sidewalk on Nottingham.
+The Welcome Center will include direct access from the Church, the hallway between the Church and Rectory, and a ramp from the sidewalk on Nottingham.
 An elevator will be added to Gabriel House to provide easy access to all three levels, and a ramp will be added to provide direct access to the main floor.
 Additional ADA compliant modifications, such as larger restroom facilities, will be included throughout both projects.

 Q. What were the results of the feasibility study?